Senior Admissions Counselor

 There are numerous research opportunities to be found at Texas State for both undergraduate and graduate students.
 The diverse number of activities include research on environmental sustainability, smart energy solutions, history, healthcare and space technology.

 3. Rich History

-Why did you choose to become an admission counselor?
+Why did you choose to become an admissions counselor?

-As an admission counselor, I get to help others pursue their dreams and discover how education can transform their lives.
-Being a first generation student, I learned how vital it is to have a college degree and how challenging it can be at times.
+As an admissions counselor, I get to help others pursue their dreams and discover how education can transform their lives.
+Being a first-generation student, I learned how vital it is to have a college degree and how challenging it can be at times.
 I have always had a strong desire to help others and teach them the knowledge I have acquired.
 Working in higher education and being an admission counselor allows me to do just that!